 Finally…she spends a fair number of chapters talking about spells, herbs, potions, and the like, all the while telling children not to do any of these things without supervision.
 It seems like an awful lot of information to give a child if you don’t want them to actually use it.

 All that said…I still might use this with my kids, with careful editing and thinking about whether the chapters are sending the message I want to send to them.
-It’s written so that a mid-elementary school aged child could read it easily, so that might work too if you’re planning to have an in-depth discussion with your children about what they’re reading.Become my Patron on Patreon! https://www.patreon.com/JanetCallahan
+It’s written so that a mid-elementary school aged child could read it easily, so that might work too if you’re planning to have an in-depth discussion with your children about what they’re reading.Check out my new energy work page, http://www.facebook.com/GoodVibrationsEnergyStudio